The patented Stetzerizer Microsurge Meter

 - The lower the number, the cleaner or clearer the signal is.

 - The higher the number, the more dirty power, electrical pollution, noise, etc is present on the line.

 - In severe cases of dirty electricity, the meter could display only a 0 or a 1 or shut off.
 This means the reading is higher than 2000 and cannot be displayed.

 The meter is a must for installation of the Stetzerizer filters

 .
 Installing the filters without the meter is like flying blind.
 The proper method is:Plug in the meter at the site before installing any filters.
 The reading on the meter will climb, and after a few seconds it should stabilize around an average reading.
 It will continue to update and show new readings, but those readings should be around the same level.

-- Install one filter or one power strip (dual filter)
+- Install one filter

 - See how much the first filter affects the circuit.
 Usually the first filter will considerably (often over 95%) reduce the reading on the meter.

 - Try installing a second filter and see if the reading drops at least another 20%

 ...for example if your initial reading is 850 and after 1 filter is installed it drops to 50 (still a little higher than optimal), you can try installing a second filter.
 If the second filter brings it down to 40 or below - 10 GS units reduction is 20% of 50 - then you should leave that second filter at that location.
 Move onto all of your 120 volt circuits with outlets and test each and every outlet.